 1979: …when Manhattan wouldn’t even get nominated, and when Apocalypse Now would lose to the two-hanky divorce drama Kramer vs. Kramer.

-1980-1989: Ordinary People won over Raging Bull, Chariots of Fire over Raiders of the Lost Ark, Gandhi over E.T., Terms of Endeament over both The Big Chill and The Right Stuff, and Driving Miss Daisy over Do the Right Thing.
+1980-1989: Ordinary People won over Raging Bull, Chariots of Fire over Raiders of the Lost Ark, Gandhi over E.T., Terms of Endearment over both The Big Chill and The Right Stuff, and Driving Miss Daisy over Do the Right Thing.
 Quite a decade, huh?

 1990: Scorsese again, with his mobster magnum opus Goodfellas coming up short against Kevin Costner’s revisionist Western, Dances with Wolves.